tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Oblivious DoH queries are created by the Client, and sent to the Proxy as HTTP requests using the POST method.
 Clients are configured with a Proxy URI Template
+{{!RFC6570}} and the Target URI.
+The scheme for both the Proxy URI Template and the Target URI MUST be "https".
+The Proxy URI Template contains two variables:
-{{!RFC6570}} which contains two variables: "targethost", which indicates the host name of the Target server, and "targetpath", which indicates the path on which the Target's DoH server is running.
+"targethost", which indicates the host name of the Target server, and "targetpath", which indicates the path on which the Target's DoH server is running.
 Examples of URI templates are shown below:

 ~~~
 https://dnsproxy.example/dns-query{?targethost,targetpath}
 https://dnsproxy.example/{targethost}/{targetpath}
 ~~~

-The URI template MUST contain both the "targethost" and "targetpath" variables exactly once, and MUST NOT contain any other variables.
+The URI Template MUST contain both the "targethost" and "targetpath" variables exactly once, and MUST NOT contain any other variables.
 The variables MUST be within the path component of the URI.
 The "targethost" parameter MUST be encoded as the concatenation of a "host" value (Section 3.2.2 of {{!RFC3986}}) and, optionally, the ":" character followed by a "port" value (Section 3.2.3 of {{!RFC3986}}).
 The "targetpath" parameter MUST be a percent-encoded URI path.
+Clients MUST ignore configurations wherein either the Proxy URI Template or Target URI do not abide by these rules.
+See
-See {{request-example}} for an example request.
+{{request-example}} for an example request.

 Oblivious DoH messages have no cache value since both requests and responses are encrypted using ephemeral key material.
 Clients SHOULD indicate this using